bo0ts/mango/doc/source/python/frames.rst

 these are not the only frames in a simulation.
-Every object derived from Core.Object (i.e. any object you can set events on) is itself a frame - it has all the methods and attributes that a frame has, and it is completely interchangable with frames in every situation.
+Every object derived from Core.Object (i.e. any object you can set events on) is itself a frame - it has all the methods and attributes that a frame has, and it is completely interchangeable with frames in every situation.
 We will take advantage of this convenient fact and use classes from the Geometry module as frames, because they make visualization easier.
 Keep in mind as you proceed, however, that everything also applies to instances of the class